-Bill Gates emphasized an IRA can help innovation, access to early capital, government play a role.
+Bill Gates emphasized it could help innovation and access to early capital.
 Bit like a national industrial policy, or picking winners.
 China after all had successfully nurtured early-on its own nascent battery industry.
-By 2022 it controlled strategic battery, rare Earths, & other minerals, plus processing, refining, production.
-Gates favored particular ideas like advanced gen (generation) new nuclear plants, liquid sodium Natrium - vs current, risky costly old gen II; favored sequestration; green cement, more.
-To overcome a 'green premium', this Senator's 1 vote could help do that.
-When Senator & spouse dined with Gates, the three discussed how IRA could benefit West Virginia workers who'd lost jobs in coal mining and power plants.
-White House reps, manufacturing interests as well visited and pointed out how even the defanged IRA could help the state so long wedded to coal.
-Two Cabinet members visited W. Va, praised a proposed new battery plant.
+By 2022 it controlled strategic battery, rare Earths, other minerals plus processing, refining, production.
+Gates favored ideas like advanced gen (generation) new nuclear plants, liquid sodium, Natrium - vs riskier costly gen II; favored sequestration; green cement, more.
+To overcome a 'green premium', the IRA via Senator's 1 vote could help do that.
+When Senator & spouse dined with Gates, the 3 discussed how IRA could benefit West Virginia workers who'd lost jobs in coal mines, power plants.
+White House reps, manufacturers as well visited, pointed out how even defanged IRA could help this state so long wedded to coal.
+Two Cabinet members visited W. VA., praised a proposed new battery plant.
 Steel firms had ideas about solar manufacturing in state.
 All piled-on at this crunch time.
-AFL-CIO, United Mine Workers noted how an IRA at last funds black lung health benefits, prevailing wages, building renewables near closed coal facilities.
-In the end, all of that + Deficit Reduction = and this 1 Senator gave a key Yes - to defanged, slimmed-down IRA carrots-only.
+AFL-CIO, United Mine Workers noted how IRA bill at last funds black lung health benefits, prevailing wages, building renewables near closed coal facilities.
+In the end, all of that + the Deficit Reduction = this 1 Senator gave a key Yes - to defanged, slimmed-down IRA carrots-only.

-The private sector side, renewables & global investing, just before the IRA passed in 2022 - informs.
-First half/1H (Jan.-June) 2022, saw more total investments into renewable energy, than in any prior 6 months period.
-But not as much investment \$ went to public stock markets; that investing was off globally 65% in 1H 2022.
-Instead, private/public funds together reached USD \$226 billion (EUR 220 billion), an 11% gain over 1H prior year, thanks to newly massive amounts on the private side.
-Solar saw USD \$120 billion or 33% increase over 1H 2021; wind investments USD \$84 billion, 16% gain.
+Private sector side renewable & global investing, just before IRA passed 2022 - informs.
+First half, or 1H (Jan.-June) 2022, saw more total investments into renewable energy, than in any prior 6 months period.
+But, not so much investment \$ went to public stock markets; that investing was off globally by 65% in 1H 2022.
+Instead private/public funds together reached USD \$226 billion (EUR 220 billion), an 11% gain over 1H prior year, thanks to newly massive amounts private side.
+Solar saw USD \$120 billion, a 33% increase over 1H 2021; wind investing USD \$84 billion, a 16% gain.
 Despite wicked solar/wind inflation.
-And much of that new USD/RMB/CNY was China-based, China-centric: it put an equivalent of USD \$58 billion into new wind in 1H 2022, and it put equivalent USD \$41 billion into big-solar projects!
+And much of that new USD/RMB/CNY - was China-focused, China-centric: it put an equivalent of USD \$58 billion into new wind in 1H 2022, and it put equivalent USD \$41 billion into big-solar projects!

-China was aiming remarkably for 1,200 GW of wind & solar capacity by 2030.
+China was aiming remarkably for 1,200 GW of wind & solar capacity by 2030!
 Worldwide, offshore wind was set to grow at many nations.
 1H 2022 investments rose year-over-year by 52%.
 From total global offshore installed wind in 2021 of 53 GW, it was expected to grow 10x to 2035.
 Combining wind/solar + with storage so firm, dispatchable, and available when needed.
 But China-alone, was putting all investments by the rest of the world to shame.